fomentia/beachball/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 If you don't respect the license and cargo cult without giving me credit, I probably won't do anything even if I am aware of it (which is highly unlikely).
 I mean, it took me maybe 20 minutes to write, so stealing isn't that big of a deal.
 Still though, be nice and do the right thing.
 If you want to.
 I don't want to force my subjective opinions down anyone's throat, so if stealing is totally fine in your belief system, who am I to say no?
 Right?
 Tolerance for the win.

 Haha, just kidding.
-If you steal my code I will come and kill you.
+If you steal my code I will come to kill you.